Sharpstown, Houston: Sharpstown Country Club Estates

 Sharpstown Country Club Estates is a set of two sections in Sharpstown.
 It was developed in the late 1950s by the Sharpstown expansion west of the Southwest Freeway by Frank Sharp.
 The neighborhood is next to the Sharpstown Golf Course and west of PlazAmericas (formerly Sharpstown Center and Sharpstown Mall).

 Sharpstown Country Club Estates was named after the Sharpstown Country Club (now Sharpstown Park and Golf Course) that was east and west of the neighborhood after 1955, Sharpstown CCE surrounded the country club.
 The neighborhood is known as one of the quietest sections of Houston by its residents.
 The neighborhood is divided into two sections, Sharpstown Country Club Estates East and Sharpstown Country Club Estates West.
 Sharpstown Country Club Estates attracted middle to upper class citizens who were involved at the Sharpstown Country Club.

 The sections are Country Club Estates 2 and Country Club Estates 3.

 Sharpstown Country Club Terrace

 Sharpstown Country Club Terrace includes Country Club Terrace 1, Country Club Terrace 2, and Country Club Terrace 3.

 As of 2016 the section included mid-century modern houses, bungalows built in the post-World War II style, and traditional ranch houses.
 There were houses worth almost $300,000 which had new appliances and features, while those under $200,000, in the words of Nancy Sarnoff of the Houston Chronicle, "generally require some fixing up."
 From 2011 to 2015 the median price per square foot of the houses in Sharpstown Country Club Terrace increased by 54%.

 Education

 Colleges and universities

-Houston Community College System serves Sharpstown.
+Houston City College System serves Sharpstown.

 Houston Christian University, a private university, is located in Sharpstown Section 3A.

 The Saint Constantine School, a private Orthodox Christian school and college, is located in Section 1.